For the Latest Bird Watching News, Hot Birding Spots, Tips & More, Subscribe to

 Cooper's Hawks prey mostly on small to medium sized birds and small mammals, but they also take other prey such as lizards, insects and frogs, but they occasionally try to take larger prey.

 I have even pulled out a porcupine spine found stuck in a Cooper's Hawk!
-I don't know what the Coop was thinking or how big the porcupine was, but I doubt the porcupine attacked the Coop!
+I don't know what the Coop was "thinking" or how big the porcupine was, but I doubt the porcupine attacked the Coop!
+It was probably just very hungry.

 (Toland 1985), found the diet of Coopers Hawks in Missouri consisted of mostly of birds (87% of prey numerically and 65% by biomass) and mammals (34% biomass) and 1% was prey other than birds or mammals.